Onogurs: Etymology

+According to Greek historical accounts, Uti and Kotrag were blood brothers.
+Procopius of Caesarea recounts:In ancient times, many Huns (hunnu), then called Cimmerians, inhabited the lands I have already mentioned.
+They all had one king.
+Once, one of their kings had two sons: one was named Utigor, and the other was named Kotrigor.
+After their father’s death, they divided power and gave their names to the subjugated peoples, so that even today some are called Utigurs and others are called Kutrigurs.They occupied the Tanais‑Meotian (Don‑Azov) steppe zone, with the Kutrigurs in the western part and the Otrigors in the east.
+This account is also confirmed by the words of the Utigur ruler Sandilch:It is unjust and improper to exterminate our fellow tribesmen (the Kutrigurs), who not only speak a language identical to ours, are our neighbours, and have the same clothing and way of life, but are also our relatives — albeit subject to other rulers.

 Language

 The Onoghuric or Oghuric languages are a branch of the Turkic languages.
 Some scholars suggest Hunnic had strong ties with Bulgar and to modern Chuvash and refer to this extended Oghuric grouping as separate Hunno-Bulgar languages.
 However, such speculations are not based on proper linguistic evidence, since the language of the Huns is almost unknown except for a few attested words and personal names.
 Scholars generally consider Hunnish as unclassifiable.

-Chuvash language is agglutinative in the structure of grammar, phonetically it is synharmonic.
+The Chuvash language is agglutinative in the structure of grammar, phonetically it is synharmonic.
 Some scholars consider the Chuvash as the sole living representative of Volga Bulgar language. while others support the idea that Chuvash is another distinct Oghur Turkic language.
 Chuvash is sometimes considered to share a linguistic connection with the Khazar language although the classification of Khazar language debated among scholars.
 Chuvash has two to three dialects.
 Chuvash language is agglutinative in the structure of grammar, phonetically it is synharmonic.
 In this respect, it's almost no different from other Turkic languages.
 Oghuric family is distinguished from the rest of the Turkic family by sound changes and it has a special place.

 The Oghuric languages are also known as "-r Turkic" because the final consonant in certain words is r, not z as in Common Turkic. вăкăр - öküz - үгез - ox.
 Hence the name Oghur corresponds to Oghuz "tribe" in Common Turkic.
 Other correspondences are Com. š : Oghur l (tâš : tâl, 'stone'); s > š; *č > ś; k/q > ğ; y > j, ś; d, δ > δ > z (10th cent.) > r (13th cent.)"; ğd > z > r (14th cent.); a > ı (after 9th cent.).
 The shift from s to š operates before i, ï, and iV, and Vladimir Dybo calls the sound change the "Bulgar palatalization".